recranet/recranet-api-php/README.md

 ```

 ## Console Application
-We provide a console application with this SDK.
+We provide a console application with this client.
 Run `php app.php` to list available commands, use the help function to get the required parameters.